motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 sudo apt install stlink-tools
 ```

 This handles setting up those `udev` rules for you.
 You only need to do this once per WSL instance.
-If you prefer to do this yourself, you will need add the appropriate `.rules` files similar to those shown below.
+If you prefer to do this yourself, you will need add the appropriate `.rules` file for the debugger you are using.
+The following rules files are installed with `stlink-tools`.

 ```bash
 ubuntu:/etc/udev/rules.d$ ls -l